sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

 - Book reservations: Enable a librarian to reserve a book for a patron (unless the book is already reserved).
 This feature should implement a new book reservation process.
 This feature may require creating a new Reservations.json file along with the new classes and interfaces required to support the reservation process.

-Each of you will work on one of the new features and then regroup.
+Each team member will work on one of the new features and then regroup.
 You'll work on the feature to determine the availability status of a book.
 Your coworker will work on the feature to loan a book to a patron.
 The final feature, to reserve a book for a patron, will be developed after the other two features are completed.

 This exercise includes the following tasks: